marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2022-11-24-Azure Cognitive Services.md

 ![Translation result](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/translation_result.jpg?raw=true)

-##### 2.Create custom translation project include your "own dictionary”
+##### 2.Create custom translation project that includes your "own dictionary”

 After several translation tests my customer would like to add his own translation on certain words, because he considered that the translation of the service was not always the best or wanted to add specific vocabulary from his company.

--	To create your company dictionary you need to log in to the portal : [custom translator](https://portal.customtranslator.azure.ai/workspaces){:target="_blank"} which is an additional portal to the service allowing you to improve your translation.
+-	To create your company dictionary you need to log in to into the portal : [custom translator](https://portal.customtranslator.azure.ai/workspaces){:target="_blank"} which is an additional portal to the service allowing you to improve your translation.

 -	Create a new workspace and link it to your translator ressource with the same information as in the API call: